getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/troubleshooting.md

 ### Verify artifacts are uploaded

-Once your release is properly configured and issues are tagged, you can then click on the release >> Artifacts (or **Releases >> your specific release >> Artifacts**) to check that your source maps and the associated files are in fact uploaded to the correct release (or at all).
+Once your release is properly configured and issues are tagged, from within an issue you can then click on the release >> Artifacts (or **Releases >> your specific release >> Artifacts**) to check that your source maps and the associated files are in fact uploaded to the correct release.

-Additionally, make sure all of the necessary are available.
+Additionally, make sure all of the necessary files are available.
 For Sentry to de-minify your stacktraces you must provide both the minified files (e.g. app.min.js) and the corresponding source maps.
 In case the source map files do not contain your original source code (`sourcesContent`), you must additionally provide the original source files.
 (Alternatively, sentry-cli will automatically embed the sources (if missing) into your source maps if you pass the `--rewrite` flag.)

 ### Verify sourceMappingURL is present